ympbyc/castorocauda/README.md

 ![delta static](https://rawgithub.com/ympbyc/castorocauda/rewrite/resources/public/images/castorocauda1.png)
 ![delta gif](https://rawgithub.com/ympbyc/castorocauda/rewrite/resources/public/images/Castorocauda3.gif)
 With new html delta calculator and committer, you can trust that only the smallest possible set of nodes are re-rendered.

+## Running the Test Suit

+Castorocauda.html and Castorocauda.timeline are fully tested.
+You need to run `lein cljsbuild once` to build /resources/public/js/tests.js before running the tests in the browser.
+Once that's done open test.html to see how it goes.

 ## License